dsansthedsans/Dumpgame/README.md

 <br>
 <p align="center"><img src="README-ASSETS/MAIN-BANNER.png" alt=""></p>
 <br>
 <p>Dumpgame, as an UNDERTALE fangame, is a top-down RPG with turn-based battles where the player has to dodge the enemy's "bullet hell" patterns.
-In this game, you control a Brazilian boy who falls through a portal to, basically, a magical world full of monsters and oversized children.
-Are you strong enough to go home while everybody tries to kill you?</p>
+In this game, you control a Brazilian boy who falls through a portal to, basically, a magical world full of monsters and oversized children.</p>
+<p>Are you strong enough to go home while everybody tries to kill you?</p>
 <br>

 > [!IMPORTANT]